-I found it both ironic and disconcerting to be discussing intermarriage on Christmas Day.
-That morning I approached my professor to express my apprehension for the day’s class: “I know we’re talking about intermarriage … and … well … this is my first Christmas away from home.”
+I found it both ironic and disconcerting to be discussing interfaith marriage on Christmas Day.
+That morning I approached my professor to express my apprehension for the day’s class: “I know we’re talking about interfaith marriage marriage … and … well … this is my first Christmas away from home.”
 Registering his look of surprise, I explained, “My Dad’s not Jewish, and Christmas was a really important time in his childhood, so it became an important time in my family.
 I’m Jewish, obviously, but Christmas has a lot of wonderful family memories attached to it.”

 Judaism teaches the value of telling stories.
 The experiences of past generations teach Jewish values, provide access to prayers and rituals and bring children in to the family story.
 For me, as for a huge percentage of children growing up in the liberal Jewish community, the texts of Jewish tradition do all these things, except that they leave out half our family story.